zylele/blog/themes/next/.github/CONTRIBUTING.md

 * Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
 * Explain which behavior you expected to see instead and why.

+<a name="reporting-security-bugs"></a>

+#### Reporting Security Bugs

+If you find a security issue, please act responsibly and report it not in the public issue tracker, but directly to us, so we can fix it before it can be exploited.
+Please send the related information to security@theme-next.com (desirable with using PGP for e-mail encryption).

+We will gladly special thanks to anyone who reports a vulnerability so that we can fix it.
+If you want to remain anonymous or pseudonymous instead, please let us know that; we will gladly respect your wishes.

+<a name="suggesting-enhancements"></a>

 ### Suggesting Enhancements

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-issue) as you might find out that you don't need to create one.
 After you've determined the repository your enhancement suggestion is related to, create an issue on that repository and provide the information as many details as possible by filling in [the required template](ISSUE_TEMPLATE.md).